-Built in 2007 and modelled on the original Fram ship, MS Fram sets sail with a maximum of 318 passengers on board.
-The ship's advanced technology and design are perfect for expeditions in the Polar Regions.
+Built in 2007 and after a decade of exploring some of the most spectacular waters on our planet including Antarctica, MS Fram will receive a total makeover and re-emerge in 2020 as a brand-new expedition ship with new accommodation, public areas and dining venues and, more environmentally friendly engines.
 The spacious outdoor viewing decks bring you up close to nature and the Expedition Team further enhance your experience with lectures throughout the trip.
-Spend days afloat enjoying the tranquil atmosphere.
-Relax on the sun deck which is the ideal place to take in the passing views.
-The rooftop sauna is a great place to unwind and relax, or take a dip in one of the bubbling hot Jacuzzis as the icebergs float past the side of the ship.
-Enjoy a work out with a scenic passing view as you use the treadmills or bikes in the fitness room.
+Spend days afloat enjoying the tranquil atmosphere and relax on the sun deck which is the ideal place to take in the passing views.
+The rooftop sauna is a great place to unwind and relax, or take a dip in one of the bubbling hot Jacuzzis.
+Enjoy a work-out with a scenic passing view as you use the treadmills or bikes in the fitness room.

 The observation deck offers a comfortable sitting area where you can enjoy a range of drinks while gazing at the incredible natural views from the top of the ship.
 The lounge also has a coffee service throughout the day.